National Autism Trainer Programme

 • health and justice settings

-The training programme is co-designed, co-produced and co-delivered with autistic people and promotes an experience-sensitive, trauma-informed approach.
+The training programme was co-designed, co-produced and co-delivered with autistic people and promotes an experience-sensitive, trauma-informed approach.
 During the pilot in 2022, those who undertook the training agreed or strongly agreed that the course was informative and relevant to their role, and that trainers were engaging and knowledgeable.

 • be working with a team of mental health professionals in one of the settings listed above